savage-drx/savage-drx-server-public/readme.md

 git clone https://github.com/savage-drx/savage-drx-server-public.git
 git clone https://github.com/savage-drx/savage-drx-maps.git
 ```
-Rename `savage-drx-server-public` to `savage-drx-server`

-Ensure that both `savage-drx-server` and `savage-drx-maps` are located at the same directory level.
+Ensure that both `savage-drx-server-public` and `savage-drx-maps` are located at the same directory level.
 Verify that the `world` symlink in the server project correctly points to the `maps` repository:
 ```bash
 world -> ../../savage-drx-maps/